AKEric/skinner/README.md

 ## Why this tool

-Having built holistic art -> engine pipelines for multiple studios (Visceral/EA, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedural rigging solutions and rebuildable static mesh -> skeletal/deformed mesh pipeilnes, one of the biggest areas that is missing in that rebuildable-asset pipeline-subset is a solid/repeatable skin weight export/import process in Maya, that supports radical chagnes to the source mesh during skin reapplication.
+Having built holistic art -> engine pipelines for multiple studios (Visceral/EA, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedural rigging solutions and rebuildable static mesh -> skeletal/deformed mesh pipeilnes, one of the biggest areas that is missing in that rebuildable-asset pipeline-subset is a solid/repeatable skin weight export/import process in Maya, that supports radical changes to the source mesh during skin reapplication.

 The tools that Maya provides lack features (+ can be slow), and there isn't anything I could find (free or $paid$) that had the feature-set I wanted/needed.